Skip to main content

 Acceptable payment types

-Guideline accepts ACH transfers for both invoice payments and contribution collections.
+Gusto Retirement accepts ACH transfers for both invoice payments and contribution collections.
 Alternatively, you can choose to use a credit card for invoice billing.
 We do not accept cash or check payments at this time.
 Therefore, we require companies to keep an active credit card or verified bank account on file for payments.

 You can add one credit card and up to four verified bank accounts for your company, each of which can be designated for a specific use.
-For example, one bank account could be used for 401(k) contributions and a different one could be used for monthly invoice payments to Guideline.
+For example, one bank account could be used for 401(k) contributions and a different one could be used for monthly invoice payments to Gusto.

-You can learn how to add, edit or remove a bank account or credit card here.
+You can learn how to add, edit, or remove a bank account or credit card here.

 Billing timeline